sr99622/wabash/README.md

 A portable version of FFmpeg containing only the necessary library components for the wabash program can be created by compiling from source.
 There are scripts to do this included with the repository.
 An important consideration when building a portable program is the version of the Linux kernel on which the library components are built.
 The Linux kernel is designed to be backward compatible such that programs and libraries built on older versions of the kernel will work on newer versions without modification.
 This is a very important property of the kernel design.
 The practical implication is that the program or library under development should be compiled on the oldest  version of the kernel as possible in order to achieve maximum compatibility.

 There exist several methods to achieve the goal of maximum compatibilty through compilation on older kernel versions.
 Experience with these methods has led to the following suggestion, which is to create a virtual machine and install the oldest maintained version of Linux Mint onto the virtul machine and compile there.
-Because Linux Mint is based on older versions of Ubuntu, it will provide the historical version of the kernel in a maintained environment which can help avoid security and stability issues, along with providing a well known environment with a smooth interface.
+Because Linux Mint is based on older versions of Ubuntu, it will provide the historical version of the kernel which is maintained to avoid security and stability issues.
 At the time of this writing, [Linux Mint 21 Vanessa](https://linuxmint.com/edition.php?id=299) is the oldest maintained version and provides the 5.15 kernel along with glibc versions 2.34 and 2.35, depending on the application requirements.
 These versions should provide wide compatibility with most modern Linux versions.

 ### Installing libvirt